keyle2112/Analytics-Portfolio/README.md

 Results: Performance metrics were the strongest predictors of salary, with limited influence from demographic variables.
 Identified potential omitted variable bias in the specification. <br>

-Impact: Naming what a model cannot see is as important as reporting what it found. <br>
+Impact: Naming what the model cannot observe matters as much as reporting what it found. <br>

 ### Ants: Data-Driven Tower Defense Game